-The Neo-Boreal climatic episode is suggested to have been cooler and periodically moister with reference to the 1990s (cf. Bamforth 1990).
+The Neo-Boreal climatic episode is suggested to have been cooler and periodically moister with reference to the late 20th century (cf. Bamforth 1990).
 Concomitantly, regional biomass buildup, including increases in bison density is posited.
 Penman (1988) has recently argued that cooler conditions may have influenced the abandonment of corn agriculture in the Upper Mississippi valley at this time.
 Regional climatic conditions during the period can be inferred from several lines of evidence.
 Archival research utilizing the journals of early visitors such as Alexander Henry and John Bourke, among others, may provide salient climatic information (cf. Gough 1988; Rannie 1983; White 1977).
 Studies of climatically sensitive fauna (i.e., terrestrial gastropods) from contexts such as along the Wild Rice River may provide relevant data for aiding paleoecological reconstruction concerning these issues (cf. Baerreis 1990; Barber 1988).
-Periods of drought also have been identified in climatic reconstructions after AD 1700 in the SRRSU.
+Periods of drought have been identified in climatic reconstructions after AD 1700 in the SRRSU.

-Chronological sequences of the protohistoric period in the SRRSU can be further developed and refined with a continued effort devoted to interdisciplinary archeological and ethnohistorical investigations (cf. Johnson 1985; Michlovic 1985; Ritterbush 1990).
+Chronological sequences of the protohistoric period in the SRRSU can be further developed and refined with a continued effort devoted to interdisciplinary archaeological and ethnohistorical investigations (cf. Johnson 1985; Michlovic 1985; Ritterbush 1990).
 Additional research at sites containing culturally stratified deposits such as those sampled at Lake Tewaukon undoubtedly will serve to provide important information regarding late prehistoric and protohistoric cultural developments in the region.

 Inventories of relatively undisturbed pasture lands in the Sisseton Hills along the North Dakota-South Dakota border would likely produce stone circle and other rock feature sites associated with Yankton and Yanktonai use of this region (cf. Rood and Rood 1984).
-The vast majority of other lands which once contained prominent features of protohistoric Native American land use have had their surfaces obliterated by mechanized agricultural activities.
 Concerted coordination with cooperating agencies such as the NRCS in historic preservation will serve to promote the mutual goals of all involved groups.

 Middle Dakota (Yankton and Yanktonai) bands controlled much of the territory within the SRRSU during the period AD 1700-1860 (Howard 1976:5; Warren 1986:147-149).
-Temporary seasonal encampments can be expected throughout the SRRSU that were occupied during the spring, summer, and fall.
+Temporary seasonal encampments may be expected throughout the SRRSU that were occupied during the spring, summer, and fall.
 Winter camps of the Dakota were likely selected from the more attractive Red River forested bottoms and other protected locations such as along Lake Tewaukon (cf. Haberman 1978).
 As late as AD 1883, tipi encampments occurred near present-day Cogswell in Sargent County (White 1903, cited in Deaver and Bergstrom 1989).